 Believe it or not, this one lead magnet changed everything.
 People were signing up for my email list like crazy, doubling and then tripling my daily subscriptions within just a few days.
 This incident made me realize that people wanted templates.
 People wanted Canva templates.
 And so, my new side-hustle selling Canva templates was born.

-Like I mentioned before, in the beginning, I didn’t take it too seriously.
+In the beginning, I didn’t take it too seriously.
 Selling Canva templates was never part of any grand business plan.
-I was happy if I sold a couple of templates.
+I was happy if I sold a couple of templates every now and then.
 But soon I realized how big of a demand there was for Canva templates, and as I started adding more and more products, and started testing different sales strategies, my revenue started to grow.

-Then, after a year of selling Canva templates, I made my first $1K from this side-business in one month.
+Then, almost a year after selling Canva templates, I made my first $1K+ from this side-business within one month.

 That was January 2020.

-And now, a year later, as of January 2021, I make double of that!
-All while doing at this business on the side, working somewhere between 10-20 hours per month.
+And now, as of writing this, I make double of that!
+Still working no more than 10-20 hours per month (tops) on this business.
 Crazy, huh!

-Now that the backstory’s outta the way, let get into the details.
+Now that the backstory’s out of the way, let’s get into the details.

 You must be living under a rock, my friend!